Why Families Traveling to Japan Shouldn’t Miss Out on Thrift Stores

-If you’re visiting Japan and love fashion, don’t miss out on the country’s unique thrift shop scene.
-From curated vintage pieces to streetwear gems, Japanese thrift stores have become a hotspot for inbound tourists from around the world—especially from South Korea, Taiwan, the U.S., and Europe.
+If you’re visiting Japan and love fashion, don’t miss out on the country’s unique thrift shop scene!
+From curated vintage pieces to streetwear gems, Japanese thrift stores have become a hotspot for inbound tourists from around the world.
+Some shops also offer a charming selection of second-hand kids’ clothes—perfect for families traveling with little ones!

-✅ Why are Japanese thrift stores so popular with tourists?
+Why are Japanese thrift stores popular with tourists?

 1. High quality and cleanliness